Einstein Probe discovery of EP J171159.4-333253: an eclipsing neutron star low-mass X-ray binary with clocked bursts: Data analysis and results

 With the aim to perform a broadband spectral analysis, we paired our \nustar\ spectrum with all the EP observations performed within the \nustar\ observing window, i.e., ObsIDs\,0680000699, 0680000706 and 0680000707 (see Table~\ref{tab:log} for more details).
-An initial exploratory fit with a simple \texttt{TBabs}$\times$\texttt{powerlaw} model (Model 0) was found unacceptable, as significant unmodeled residuals were present below 2\,keV and around 7\,keV (see Figure~\ref{fig:broadband-spec}).
+An initial exploratory fit with a simple \texttt{TBabs}$\times$\texttt{powerlaw} model (Model 0) was found unacceptable, as significant unmodeled residuals were present below 2\,keV, around 7\,keV and beyond 20\,keV (see Figure~\ref{fig:broadband-spec}).
 The residuals indicate the presence of both a soft thermal component and reflection features.
-We therefore adopted a more physically motivated model.
-The \texttt{powerlaw} component was replaced with a \texttt{bbodyrad} convolved with \texttt{thcomp} \citep{Zdziarski2020_thcomp}, to jointly model the Comptonization and the seed photon spectra.
+We therefore adopted a more physically motivated model, assuming the canonical three-component model (including blackbody emission from the NS/boundary layer, multicolor disk blackbody emission from the disk and Compton-scattering from a hot inner flow or corona) for NS-LMXBs spectra by \cite{LinRemillardHoman2007}.
+In practice, the \texttt{powerlaw} component was replaced with a \texttt{bbodyrad} convolved with \texttt{thcomp} \citep{Zdziarski2020_thcomp}, to jointly model the Comptonization and the seed photon spectra.
+This component assumes a geometry where the photons coming from the NS or the boundary layer around it are Compton-scattered by the corona.
 To represent the soft thermal emission, we added a \texttt{diskbb} component.
-Reflection was accounted for using the self-consistent \texttt{relxillCp} model \citep{Garcia2014}, which describes reflection of a Comptonized continuum off the accretion disk.
+As required by the observed residuals, we also included a component to model the contribution from the reflection spectrum arising from the reprocessing by the disk of the incident Comptonization spectrum emitted by the corona \citep[see, e.g.][for a recent review on reflection in NS-LMXBs]{Ludlam2024}.
+Such a component was accounted for using the self-consistent \texttt{relxillCp} model \citep{Garcia2014}.
 To capture the low-energy roll-over in the seed photon spectrum --- unaccounted for in \texttt{relxillCp}, which assumes a fixed and unrealistically low seed temperature of 0.05\,keV --- we included an \texttt{expabs} multiplicative component, characterized by the cut-off energy $E_{\rm cut-off, low}$ parameter.
-Despite the inclusion of reflection, residual absorption features remained near $\sim$7\,keV, prompting us to add a \texttt{gaussian} absorption line.
+By running \texttt{ftest}, both \texttt{diskbb} and \texttt{relxillCp} were found to be highly statistically significant, with probabilities of improvement by chance of $\sim$10$^{-20}$ and $\sim$10$^{-29}$, respectively.
+Despite the inclusion of reflection, residual absorption features remained near $\sim$7\,keV, prompting us to add a \texttt{gaussian} absorption line, a common feature in eclipsing/dipping LMXBs \citep[for a review, see][]{DiazTrigo2016}.
 Our final model reads therefore: